Exploiting Diffusion Prior for Generalizable Dense Prediction: Experimental Results

-\Paragraph{Datasets.} We first generate diverse text descriptions using a large language model~\cite{muennighoff-etal-2023-crosslingual} by filling a \emph{keyword} in a prompt template modified from the one used in Parmar et al.~\cite{pix2pixzero}.
+\Paragraph{Datasets.} To better analyze generalizability by varying training and test data domains, we conduct the evaluation with synthetic images.
+We first generate diverse text descriptions using a large language model~\cite{muennighoff-etal-2023-crosslingual} by filling a \emph{keyword} in a prompt template modified from the one used in Parmar et al.~\cite{pix2pixzero}.
 We then use a text-to-image diffusion model~\cite{Rombach_2022_CVPR} to synthesize the images according to the text descriptions.
-Second, we use the following off-the-shelf predictors to generate the \emph{pseudo} ground truth for each image: Omnidata v2~\cite{Kar_2022_CVPR} for surface normal, ZoeDepth~\cite{zoedepth} for monocular depth, EVA-2~\cite{EVA02} for semantic segmentation, and PIE-Net~\cite{Das_2022_CVPR} for intrinsic image decomposition (albedo, shading).
+Second, we use the following off-the-shelf predictors to generate the \emph{pseudo} ground truth for each image: Omnidata v2~\cite{Kar_2022_CVPR} for surface normals, ZoeDepth~\cite{zoedepth} for monocular depth, EVA-2~\cite{EVA02} for semantic segmentation, and PIE-Net~\cite{Das_2022_CVPR} for intrinsic image decomposition (albedo, shading).
 Finally, we follow the protocol used in Bhattad et al.~\cite{bhattad2023stylegan} to generate a set of training data, and three sets of test data: \begin{compactitem} \item Training set: We generate $10$K labeled images using the keyword ``bedroom''. \item In-domain test set: We generate $2$K labeled images using the keyword ``bedroom''. \item Out-of-domain test set: We use the $409$ category names of the indoor scenes in the SUN dataset~\cite{xiao2016sun} as the keywords to generate $2$K labeled images.
 The set is considered to be out-of-domain compared to the training set.
 Nevertheless, the off-the-shelf models that provide the pseudo ground truth still work well since the images belong to normal indoor scenes. \item \emph{Arbitrary} test set: We use random textual descriptions to generate the images.
 Since the generated images are almost free-form, the off-the-shelf models cannot provide proper predictions.
 Therefore, we consider the off-the-shelf approaches as compared methods and present only the visual comparisons. \end{compactitem} Note that we present the quantitative results only on the in-domain test set for semantic segmentation due to the semantic label set constraint.
 In addition, we show qualitative comparisons of bedroom images using diverse styles (e.g., cyberpunk, comic) to understand the generalization ability.